GaoleMeng/EECS498-MDE-Mboard/README.md

 ## Note for developer
 1. Before submit the code, since everyone has the permission, please leave enough commit information to others.

-2. The starter-code folder contain the starter-code(?) for the swift front end.
+2. The starter-code folder contain very primitive starter-code for the swift front end.

-3. For the subproject like the server for the mac or the middle server, please create a seperate folder
+3. For the subproject like the server for the mac or the middle server, please create a seperate folder.